 This is a living neighborhood, rich in social vitality and ecological sustainability.
 This is cohousing.

-Ecological sustainability is achieved with smaller homes, green building features, and efficient energy systems made possible by combined efforts and shared resources.
+Ecological sustainability is achieved with smaller private homes, “green” buildings and energy-efficient appliances, some of which are shared.
 Residents often drive less because they can socialize close to home.

 Cohousing is custom-designed by future residents.
 There are now more than 120 cohousing communities in the U.S., with another 120 in the planning or development stages.
-The legal structure is similar to that of condominium developments, except that all households participate in decision-making by consensus.
+The legal structure is similar to that of condominium developments, except that all households have the opportunity to participate in decision-making by consensus.